CleanMyPC is the PC sibling to MacPaw's award-winning CleanMyMac 3 optimization software.

-In the past, we’ve reviewed a Mac maintenance software called CleanMyMac 3 by a company called MacPaw, and they are known to make excellent optimization software at an affordable price.
+In the past, we’ve reviewed a Mac maintenance software called CleanMyMac X by a company called MacPaw, and they are known to make excellent optimization software at an affordable price that are safe to use on any personal computer.

 Today, we are going to take a look at CleanMyPC, the sibling software to its Mac counterpart with all the bells and whistles you’ll need for clearing up unnecessary space and optimizing your Windows machine for extended use.